Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Volume Rendering-based 3D Reconstruction

 \subsection{Reflectance Singularities}

 In comparison with SuperNormal, our approach has the advantage of taking into account not only normals, but also reflectance.
 However, this may sometimes turn into a drawback.
-Indeed, the actual reflectance values weight the optimization process, potentially leading to singularities e.g., in the presence of very dark materials.
-Let us demonstrate this under the Lambertian assumption, in the case of grey scale images ($q=1$). - For simplicity, let us consider an ideal sampling scenario where the weight $w(\cdot,f(\mathbf{x}_k(\cdot)))$ in \eqref{eq:render_init_revised} is a Dirac function $\delta_{t_k}(\cdot)$, i.e. it is null everywhere except at some $t_k$ such that $\mathbf{x}_k:= \mathbf{x}_k(t_k)$ lies on surface $\mathcal{S}$.
-By combining~\eqref{eq:paramA} and~\eqref{eq:lnorm_final_revised}, the volumetric rendering~\eqref{eq:render_init_revised} then simplifies to $\tilde{\mathbf{v}}_k(\boldsymbol{\rho},f) = \mathsf{L}_k \, \nabla f(\mathbf{x}_k) \, \boldsymbol{\rho}(\mathbf{x}_k)^\top$.
-If $q=1$, introducing the scalar variable $R$ such that $\boldsymbol{\rho}(\cdot) = \mathbf{r} \, R(\cdot)$, the NVR loss~\eqref{eq:photometric_loss_revised} can be rewritten:
+Indeed, the actual reflectance values weight the optimisation process, potentially leading to singularities e.g., in the presence of very dark materials.
+Let us demonstrate this under the Lambertian assumption, in the case of grey scale images ($q=1$).